Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 Being honest and explaining the illness

 A child needs to understand that he or she is sick and will be undergoing a lot of medical care.
 Explain that although the hospital, tests and medicine may seem scary, it's all part of helping them feel better.
 You can explain on your own or ask the medical providers for assistance and tips.
-Having age-appropriate discussions about illness with your children is key to helping them cope and ensure they understand what is occurring in their world.
+Having age-appropriate discussions about their illness with your children is key to helping them cope and ensure they understand what is occurring in their world.

 It’s important to talk with your child about the changes affecting his or her body and how they feel about it.
 Learn what your child is experiencing to help them share their emotions.
 You may also consider music, drawing or writing as ways to help them manage and express their feelings.
 Need the inspiration to get started?
 Explore the Experience Journals, which are a collection of stories for children and teens living with physical or emotional illness.